Configure admission rules to prefilter searches

 Valid predicate types are

-For supported predicate values, see Predicate type values on this page.
+adhoc_search_percentage.
+For supported predicate values, see Specify predicate values on this page.

 In complex predicates,

 NOToperators must be upper case.
 Lower case is not supported.

 Schedule (Optional) Set a schedule for the admission rule.
 The schedule determines the time period during which the rule is valid.

 Always On(the default), the rule remains valid indefinitely and does not expire.